-IN/OUT SETUP
+INPUT SETUP

-SURROUND SETUP
+SURROUND SELECT

 SPEAKER SETUP

 DELAY ADJUST

 CHANNEL ADJUST

 MULTI-ROOM

 ADVANCED

 EXIT

 '''

 The semi-OSD system is also available, allowing you to make adjustments directly, by pressing the appropriate buttons on the front panel or remote control for the specific parameter to be adjusted.
-For example, to change the digital input for any of the sources, press the Digital Select Button 25 (7) on the front panel or remote.
+For example, to change the digital input for any of the sources, press the Digital Select Button and then press the suttons at the sources at the list of options as they appear in the on-screen display or the Lower Display Line .

-To use the full OSD menu system, press the OSD Button 2.
-When the menu is on the screen, press the △/▼ Buttons 1 until the on-screen ▶ cursor is next to the item you wish to adjust, and then press the Set Button 1 to adjust that item.
-Note that the menus will remain on the screen for 20 seconds, and then they will "time-out" and disappear from the screen.
-The time-out may be increased to as much as 50 seconds by going to the

-ADVANCED SELECT menu, and changing the item titled FULL OSD TIME OUT.
+To use the full-OSD menu system, press the OSD Button 2 .
+When the menu is on the screen, press the ▲/▼ Buttons 2 until the on-screen ▶ cursor is next to the item you wish to adjust, and then press the Set Button 3 to adjust that item.
+The menus will remain on the screen for 20 seconds, and then they will "time-out" and disappear from the screen.
+The time-out may be increased to as much as 50 seconds by going to the ADVANCED menu, and changing the item titled FULL OSD TIME OUT.

-Note that when the full OSD system is in use, the menu selections are not shown in the Main Information Display 29 Y. When the full OSD menu system is used, OSD ON will appear in the Main Information Display Y and the OSD Indicator will light to remind you that a video display must be used.
-When the semi-OSD system is used in conjunction with the discrete configuration buttons, the onscreen display will show a single line of text with the current menu selection.
-That selection will also be shown in the Main Information Display Y.
+When the full-OSD system is in use, the menu selections are not shown in the Main Information Display 29 AB.
+When the full-OSD menu system is used, OSDON will appear in the Upper Display Line A and the OSD Indicator will light to remind you that a video display must be used.
+When the semi-OSD system is used in conjunction with the discrete configuration buttons, the on-screen display will show a single line of text with the current menu selection.
+That selection will also be shown in the Upper Display Line A or the Lower Display Line B, depending on which parameter is being adjusted.